 2. Set limits

 Some parents are afraid of setting limits, and that is very damaging for children.
 Parents must set limits even though your child will resent you.
 Sometimes your child will say, “I hate you,” or “You’re the worst parent ever.”
 You’ll also hear the “Everybody else has a smartphone in sixth grade.
 Why can’t I?”
 Without any limits, our children feel like the rules don’t apply to them, that they are entitled, and that they deserve special treatment.

 3. Value hard work

 One of the most important traits you want your child to develop is a really good work ethic.
 We want our kids to learn to work hard, and that hard work pays off.
 When you pave the way for them, you are depriving them of very important social and emotional tools for life.
 Make them get a job.
 Encourage them to take care of other people and not just themselves.
 The most important key to success, by far, is not your GPA, or your SAT, or what school you go to—it’s social and emotional intelligence.

 Research from the field of positive psychology tells us what successful people look like.
 They have self-control and communicate their feelings respectfully.
 They’ve learned know how to be a team player and have a strong work ethic.
 Most importantly, they show resilience, perseverance, and grit.
-Successful people know how to completely crash and get right back up.
+Successful people know how to get right back up after they crash.
 They are optimistic and experience joy and gratitude.
 These are traits we know that kids need in order to succeed.
 Truthfully, shielding your child from rejection, disappointment, and failure will never teach those traits.